aochagavia/RusticMineSweeper/README.md

 Rustic Mine Sweeper
 ==================

-A basic implementation of the Mine Sweeper game using the Rust programming language 0.10.
+A basic implementation of the Mine Sweeper game using the Rust programming language.
+To build it you will need the latest nightly build of the compiler.

 ##Why?